The Eating Disorder I Never Knew I Had

-Jordan Younger is a longtime supporter of The Anti-Diet Project and a blogger with her own fascinating journey.
-She made headlines last year after revealing something deeply personal about her own health and lifestyle change.
-This week, she's generously offered to share her story with us. - KM
+Jordan Younger is a longtime supporter made headlines in 2014 after revealing something deeply personal about her own health and lifestyle change.
+She's generously offered to share her story with us. - KM

 Going vegan seemed like the answer to all my problems.